FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 ## When to Use Email for IoT Notification

-With so many communication methods available, each with its own advantages, it’s essential to consider the situations where email is best suited for IoT integration.
+With so many communication methods available, each with its advantages, it’s essential to consider the situations where email is best suited for IoT integration.

 - For Non-Urgent Notifications: Emails are great for sending updates or notifications that don't require an immediate response.
 They're perfect for IoT situations where real-time reactions aren't necessary.
 - For Compliance and Documentation: Emails provide a clear record of communication, which is essential for meeting compliance requirements and audit standards in regulated IoT industries.